hotwired-laravel/turbo-laravel/README.md

 });
 ```

-This way, any broadcast that happens inside the scope of the closure will only be sent to other users.
+This way, any broadcast that happens inside the scope of the Closure will only be sent to other users.

-Third, you may use that same method but without the closure inside a ServiceProvider, for instance, to instruct the package to only send turbo stream broadcasts to other users globally:
+Third, you may use that same method but without the Closure inside a ServiceProvider, for instance, to instruct the package to only send turbo stream broadcasts to other users globally:

 ```php
 <?php